nickname76/telegrambot/README.md

 # Telegrambot

 Telegram Bot API library in Go.
 The easest to use, the most clean, and strongly typed Telegram Bot API library in Go.

+Completely covers latest Bot API version - **6.1**.

 This repository also contains directory `tools`, which contains useful functions for Telegram bot development with this library.
 See https://pkg.go.dev/github.com/nickname76/telegrambot/tools